 There were no TVs or music players when your grandparents were young.
 Very few people had a radio.
 Have a discussion with them and find out how they entertained themselves.

 This happens, doesn't it ?

-- Sometimes, tears flow from our eyes.

-- Our mouth waters when we see a tamarind pod.
+- Sometimes, tears flow from our eyes. - Our mouth waters when we see a tamarind pod.

-- Our nose runs when we have a cold.

-- When we get a cut, it bleeds.
+When we get a cut, it bleeds.